hash-bang/angular-observer/README.md

 Whats happening here:

 1. `$observe` is being passed multiple paths (similar to a `$scope.$watchGroup` in Angular)
-2. Since no parameters are passed all default parameters are used including `{ignoreInitial: 'any', selfDestruct: true}`
+2. Since no parameters are passed, default parameters are used including `{ignoreInitial: 'any', selfDestruct: true}`
 3. As `ignoreInitial = 'any'` we ignore the initial undefined states of the paths until all are set
-4. Since we're using a `once()` call and `selfDestruct = true` we detect that no further hooks are waiting and destroy the watcher
+4. As a `once()` hook is being used and `selfDestruct = true` we detect that no further hooks are waiting and destroy the watcher automatically